Dhritikamal191/Predictive-Modeling-and-Risk-Scoring-for-Bank-Customer-Churn/README.md

 > **End-to-end bank customer churn prediction and risk scoring platform with MLflow, FastAPI, Streamlit, Supabase, monitoring, Docker, and CI/CD.**

 And your README's strongest opening is the combination of **prediction + risk scoring + MLOps**, rather than presenting it as just another churn-classification project.

+## ⭐ If you find this project useful

+Consider giving the repository a Star ⭐ and exploring the other projects in the portfolio.